-I am an Associate Professor of Sociology at the University of San Diego.
+I am a Professor of Sociology at the University of San Diego.

 As a sociologist, I study the way law and legal institutions reproduce inequality and how they can mitigate it, in the cases of (undocumented) immigrants, police, and queer youth.
 My current research examines the way that police, courts, and wraparound community service providers channel queer youth of color into and out of the juvenile justice system.